zitrusfrisch/HTML-StarterKit/readme.md

 Use functions.js for your personal javascripts and functions.

 #### SCSS
-The scss folder contains all styles, including Normalize CSS-Reset, basic styles and placeholders for frequently used elements as well as Media Queries for common viewports.
+The scss folder contains all styles, including Normalize CSS-Reset, basic styles and placeholders for frequently used UI elements as well as Media Queries for common viewports.
 Following a modular approach each section and module has its own scss file.
 HTML-StarterKit comes with a set of handsome mixins ready to use.

 ## Version-Log

+#### Version v3.2
++ Now using the BEM methodology, a „highly useful, powerful and simple naming convention to make your front-end code easier to read and understand, easier to work with, easier to scale, more robust and explicit and a lot more strict.“ Read more at http://getbem.com
++ Color variables organized in a SASS map
++ Changed grids naming from „flexrow“ to „grid“ and „col“ to „grid__cell“
++ Extended grid settings: You can now set various gutter widths by class name
++ Removed modules „Expandable“ and „Accordion“ since they are not necessarily needed in your project (You can still grab them on Codepen though, see http://codepen.io/zitrusfrisch/pen/LGzBPM and http://codepen.io/zitrusfrisch/pen/VeMdoN).
++ Other minor but smart enhancements and fixes…

 #### Version v3.1
 + HTML-StarterKit now includes a basic accordion and expandable content that works with super little js
 + New button styles, including three different sizes, ghost buttons and a combo-button
-+ Simplified file hierarchy by moving all scss partials to 'components'
++ Simplified file hierarchy by moving all scss partials to ‚components‘
 + Optimized a hell lot more for performance sake (removed jQuery for example… :)

 #### Version v3.0